marcopalena/polito-os161-docker/README.md

 4. [Create a named volume](#create-a-named-volume) to persist the container data

 ## Pull the image
-You can pull the pre-built image directly from Docker Hub:
+If you are using an x86-64 machine you can pull the pre-built image directly from Docker Hub:
 ```
 docker pull marcopalena/polito-os161:latest
 ```